skuid/skuid-labs/experiments/dataSources/SalesforceEinsteinAnalytics/readme.md

 #### Double check the remote site setting

-- Skuid will try to automatically set up a remote site setting _for your org_ in SFDC for this data source,  but you might need to edit it.
+ - Skuid will try to automatically set up a remote site setting _for the target Salesforce org_ within your current SFDC org when you create this new data source,  but you might need to edit it if you have connection issues.
 Check in Salesforce Setup at **Security > Remote site settings**

 #### Create a CORS entry

 - Allowing the browser to retrieve data directly is the fastest method for Data Sources (as opposed to using the Server Proxy),  but it does require that you whitelist the endpoint so you don't have a CORS violation.
 - Go to **Security > CORS**
-- Create a new entry - generally it will be the same domain where you ultimately intend to host the page.  ``https://<<mydomain>>.visual.force.com``
+- Create a new entry - generally it will be the same domain where you ultimately intend to host the page.  ``https://<<mydomain>>.visual.force.com``   or   ``https://<<mydomain>>.lightning.force.com``

 ### Create a new page (V2 page API)  and copy the XML from the the "Einstein_Analytics_Resources"